jhudsl/Reproducibility_in_Cancer_Informatics/README.md

 ## Obtaining the "final" versions of the example reproducible analyses

 Both the "final" versions of the example analyses have their own repositories that are submodules of this one (located in their respective directories with the less reproducible versions of them in the `r-examples` and `python-examples` directories).
-See more details on how these example project files are to be used [in this chapter](https://jhudatascience.org/Reproducibility_in_Cancer_Informatics/how-to-use-the-example-project-files.html).
+_Final_ here is in quotes because we may continue to make improvements to this notebook too -- this course tries to emphasize that work on data analyses should be iterative and we never have to say we're done with an analysis if we find other ways it can be improved!

 - https://github.com/jhudsl/reproducible-python-example
 - https://github.com/jhudsl/reproducible-r-example